TitanPlayz100/teti/info.md

 ## TODO list
 Things that I am working on based on other changes
-- add undo redo sfx and visuals
-- button click animations and better menu transitions
 - view lifetime stats and legacy stats in pb menu
 - show stats at end of each game
-- remove 4w pb replace with combo
 - ability to remove pbs
+- button click animations and better menu transitions
 - better loading screen with toast popup when assets load instead

 ## Updates
+#### v1.2.3
+- thanks itsblack6093 for out of focus text
+    - option to disable text
+- reorganised html with comments
+- add undo redo sfx and board shake
+- added pb and pace sfx

 #### v1.2.2
 - added different 4w residue (both 3 and 6 residue)
 - piece changes opacity as it locks